iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `id` as String, e.g. `did:iota:3b8mZHjb6r6inMcDVZU4DZxNdLnxUigurg42tJPiFV9v`: An IOTA decentralized identifier.

 `didDocument` as JSON: An IOTA DID Document (see e.g. in <a href="#did-resolution">DID Resolution</a>).

-`responseRequested` as Boolean, e.g. `true` or `false`: In messages where it is defined a reponse is to be sent to a request if and only if this is `true`.
-Undefined counts as `false`.

 `comment` as String: A comment.
 Can be literally any String.